iivanoo/covid-apps-observer/data/data_se/reports/resources/se.kry.android___3.22.1/report.md

 > it's useless in every sense of the word. the app does not show the doctor's messages. furthermore, the doctor is not able to prescribe any medicine.
 I just had to wait 2 days then stay at home for nothing.<br> :date: __2020-10-21 16:52:21__

 > Kom och revolutionerade vården.
 Nu dock rent girigt företag som roffar åt sig av välfärd genom att syna varje kryphål.
 Direkt skadligt för välfärden.
 Vart en trogen kund sen starten, men nu avinstallerat efter fusket i region sthlm uppdagades.<br> :date: __2020-10-11 09:35:27__

-> By agreeing to the terms of this service, you will be enlisted to one of their connected healthcare centres (i.e. they change your "Mina vårdval").
-Techically not against the law, but really, really distasteful acting by these loophole seekers.<br> :date: __2020-10-02 06:13:07__